 A good trick to judge the right length of the handle is to place the axe head on the ground with the handle facing up.
 Hold your arms relaxed beside your body.
 The base of the handle should reach up to the second joint of your middle finger.
 This is just a simple idea I have heard to give yourself a quick start check.

 Your height doesn’t matter when picking a hatchet, tomahawk, or any one-handed axe.

 There are hundreds and thousands of axes on offer out there.
 This guide is my attempt to give you the questions to ask yourself and needs to consider when choosing an axe.
-There are a lot of things that come together to make a good axe, but it’s not hard to figure out what kind of axe you need.
+Many things come together to make a good axe, but it’s not hard to figure out what kind of axe you need.
 Just figure out your needs and what you’re going to be using the axe for, and go from there.
-The best hatchets and medium-size “boy’s axes” will go for up to $150 or even more, with high-quality mauls going for up to $400 or $500.
-These are axes that you’ll be using for many years and handing down to the next generation.
+The best hatchets and medium-size “boy’s axes” will go for up to $150 or even more, with high-quality mauls going for up to $500.
+You’ll be using these axes for many years and handing down to the next generation.

-If you don’t have that kind of money to spend, though, don’t worry – plenty of axes go for less – anywhere from $40 to $60 – and do a fine job.
+If you don’t have that kind of money to spend, though, don’t worry – plenty of axes go for less and do a fine job.